abhinav14kr/data-modeling/stakeholder-communication/message.md

 Hello,

 Based on my recent work involving some exploration of database, schemas and data tables, I would like to ask some questions, raise potential concerns and gain some insights to build on my work.
+I have broken down my thoughts below:

 ## 1. Questions about the data?